MostafaRamzySayedAhmed/XMLGenerator/README.md

 # XML Generator
-It's a Basic Script That Generates an XML File Containing Data Retrieved from DB.
+It's a Basic Script That Generates an XML File Containing Data Retrieved from DB

 # The Used Technologies
 * XML